 The Investment Policy permits the Plan to participate in a securities lending program to augment income.
 The program is administered by the Plan's custodial agent bank, which lends certain securities for a predetermined period of time, to an independent broker/dealer (borrower) in exchange for collateral.
-Collateral may be cash, U.S. government securities, defined letters of credit, or other collateral approved by the Plan.
+Collateral may be cash, U.S. government securities, or other collateral approved by the Plan.
 Loans of domestic securities are initially collateralized at 102% of the fair value of securities lent.
 Loans of international securities are initially collateralized at 105% of the fair value of securities lent.
-The custodial agent bank determines daily that required collateral meets a minimum of 100% of the fair value of securities on loan for domestic securities lent and 105% for international securities lent.
-The Plan continues to receive interest and dividends during the loan period as well as a fee from the borrower.
+The custodial agent bank determines daily that collateral margins are sufficiently maintained.
+The Plan continues to receive interest and dividends during the loan period.
 There are no restrictions on the amount of securities that can be lent at one time.
-The duration of securities lending loans generally matches the maturation of the investments made with cash collateral.
-At December 31, 2015, the fair value of underlying securities lent was \$322,970,896.
-The fair value of associated collateral was \$336,192,766; of this amount, \$232,666,570 represents the fair value of cash collateral as reported on the financial statements and \$103,526,196 is the fair value of non-cash collateral not reported on the financial statements.
-The Plan has no credit risk exposure at December 31, 2015, since the collateral held exceeds the value of securities lent.
+At December 31, 2016, the fair value of underlying securities lent was \$224,845,504.
+The fair value of associated collateral was \$231,774,218; of this amount, \$176,973,420 represents the fair value of cash collateral as reported on the financial statements and \$54,800,798 is the fair value of non-cash collateral not reported on the financial statements.
+The Plan has no credit risk exposure at December 31, 2016, since the collateral held exceeds the value of securities lent.
+The custodial agent bank indemnifies the Plan in the event of a collateral shortfall.